 Visit the AIESEC website for more information.

-Teach and Learn in Korea (TaLK): TaLK is a government program that increases accessibility to quality English education in rural areas.
+Teach and Learn in Korea (TaLK): As of January 2022 the program has been suspended until further notice.
+TaLK is a government program that increases accessibility to quality English education in rural areas.
 As a TaLK scholar, you will lead after-school English classes at a public elementary school for 15 hours a week.
 You will get to create lesson plans, and will have time to engage in cultural activities sponsored by the provincial offices of education.